Upon successful completion of the course, students will receive an American Heart Association PALS Certification.

 Mandatory Pre-Course Requirements

-Please note that the AHA requires all students taking PALS to pass the Pre-Course Self-Assessment exam with a score of 70% or greater.
+The AHA requires all students taking PALS to complete the Pre-Course Self-Assessment and Precourse Work.

 - You can take the exam over until a passing grade is achieved.